segwit/atbcoin-eclair-lightning/README.md

 Eclair reads its configuration file, and write its logs, to a `datadir` directory, located in `~/.eclair` by default.

-To change your node's configuration, create a file named `eclair.conf` in `datadir`.
+To change your node's configuration, create a file named `lightning.conf` in `datadir`.
 Here's an example configuration file:

 ```
 eclair.server.port=9735